 How Much Does a 3D Printer Cost?
-Calculate the ROI Now

 The three most established plastic 3D printing processes today are fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).

-Prices have dropped significantly in recent years, and today, all three technologies are available in compact, affordable systems.
+3D printer prices have dropped significantly in recent years, and today, all three technologies are available in compact, affordable systems.

 Comparing the overall cost of different 3D printers goes beyond sticker prices -- these won’t tell you the full story of how much a 3D printer costs and how much your printed part will cost.
 3D printing material and labor costs have a significant influence on cost per part, depending on the application and your production needs.

 Let’s look at all the different factors and costs for each process.

 Fused Deposition Modeling (FDM)

 FDM, also known as fused filament fabrication (FFF), is a printing method that builds parts by melting and extruding thermoplastic filament, which a printer nozzle deposits layer by layer in the build area.